ForeverBenIncognito/Incognito.github.io/index.md

 For this project I wanted to mess around and learn about some Vulnerability Management tools.
 Tenable Nessus was always a tool that I've seen people bring up when talking about Vulnerability Management so I decided to give it a try.
-I already have had a Kali VM created but in order to actually test Nessus I needed an attack Machine and that's why I had created a Metaspoitable 2 VM.
+I already had a Kali VM created but in order to actually test Nessus I needed an attack Machine and that's why I had created a Metaspoitable 2 VM.
 Creating a VM is kind of striaght forward, especially for what I need, so I won't go through all of those steps.
 But, I will walk you through setting up Tenable Nessus and practicing what I can do with it.

 The first thing I have done once setting up both VMs is play around with the connectivity of the devices.